 - 6. The following shall not be considered assistance and are therefore allowed: - a) The use by an athlete, in order to obtain a better grip, of a suitable substance on his hands only.
-A shot putter may use such substances on his neck. - b) The placement by an athlete, in the Shot Put and Discus Throw, on the implement, chalk or a similar substance.
+A shot putter may use such substances on his neck. - b) The placement by an athlete, in the Shot Put and Discus Throw, on the implement, of chalk or a similar substance.
 All substances used on the hands and on the implements shall be easily removable from the implement using a wet cloth and shall not leave any residue.

-COMMENT: The importance here is that athletes may apply substances to their hands or on the implements but they shall be easily removable from the implement using a wet cloth.
+COMMENT: The importance here is that athletes may apply substances to their hands or on the implements, but they shall be easily removable from the implement using a wet cloth.
 If they cannot be removed easily using a wet cloth then the substances cannot be used under any circumstances.
 In practice the Officials are responsible for ensuring that the substance is removed from the implement prior to it being returned to the implement rack.

-It is also important to note that this applies to Shot Put and Discus only; there is no provision which restricts a javelin thrower to use any substance on his hands whatsoever.
-See Rule 30.6 (a).
+It is important to note that this applies to Shot Put and Discus only.
+A javelin thrower may not apply any substance to the implement.
+However, there is no provision which would restricts a javelin thrower from using any substance on his hands (but not the implement) that complies with Rule 30.6 (a).